Configure the Delivered Connections

 1. In the Connection type field, select REST API Base URL.

-2. In the Connection URL field, enter the base URL of your Primavera Unifier environment, including your region (if there is one), the host server, and your specific company code.
+2. In the Connection URL field, enter the URL of your Primavera Unifier instance, including your region (if applicable), the host server, and your specific company code.

 If there is no region, the base connection URL is: